1Syler/nextpvr-importer/README.md

 ## TODO

+* Add filename filtering to remove junk from filename
 * Add pre-fill input for Title, SubTitle, Genre etc
 * Add ability to select a folder to apply filter too
 * Implement saving data to IndexedDB